 If your doctor suspects a rotator cuff injury, he or she will often order an x-ray to check the bones of the shoulder.
 In many cases, an imaging test, such as an MRI or ultrasound, may also be needed to accurately diagnose the injury.

 Once diagnosed, it is important to treat a rotator cuff problem.
 Without rotator cuff treatment, your shoulder may get weaker, and you may not be able to lift up your arm.
 For most rotator cuff disorders, your doctor will recommend rest and reduced activity, ice or heat on the shoulder, and anti-inflammatory drugs.
 Steroid injections into the shoulder may be recommended if pain is severe.
 Your doctor may also suggest physical therapy to reduce pain and increase strength in the shoulder.

-In most cases, the tendon will heal over time, but traditional treatment may take up to several months to resolve the injury.
+In most cases, the tendon will heal over time, but traditional treatment may take several months to resolve the injury.
 Older people may have a much longer time to complete recovery.
 If conservative treatment fails, patients may be referred to an orthopedic surgeon to discuss surgical repair of the injury.